build-server-protocol/build-server-protocol/docs/specification.md

 ### Debug Request

 The debug request is sent from the client to the server to debug build target(s).
-The server launches a [Microsoft DAP for Java](https://github.com/microsoft/vscode-java-debug) instance and returns a connection URI for the client to interact with.
+The server launches a [Microsoft DAP](https://microsoft.github.io/debug-adapter-protocol/) server and returns a connection URI for the client to interact with.

 - method: `debugSession/start`